Client: Sen3 Productions · Director: Paul & Sashia · Original Score: Penrose Audio — Davies Aguirre

+We composed the original music score for the short horror film The Resonance—a project that asked for sound to feel as physical as the picture.
 Our brief: build a musical world that creeps under the skin, culminating in a possession scene that jolts from tension to violence without losing clarity or intent.
-You can watch the film here: https://sen3productions.com/films/the-resonance/
+Watch the film here.

 From day one we knew this score shouldn't rely on stock risers or generic drones.
 The director wanted organic fear—a sense that the music was being torn, bent, and re-formed right in front of you.
 That pointed us toward strings (cellos and violins) as our primary instrument family, and toward a language we call mutilated strings: playable techniques recorded intimately, then pushed into unstable territory through performance pressure and bespoke processing.